Is $50,000 a good salary in North Carolina?

 Common questions

-It's at roughly the 38th percentile for North Carolina after adjusting for the state's median income ($70,804).
-Nationally that's about the 33th percentile.
-Whether "good" depends on household size, debt, and metro cost of living — Census medians smooth over big within-state variation.
+- It sits at roughly the 34th percentile of North Carolina households in the state's own Census ACS 2024 income distribution (North Carolina median $73,958).
+Nationally that's about the 31st percentile.
+Whether "good" depends on household size, debt, and metro cost of living - state figures smooth over big within-state variation.

 Full data sources and formulas: /sources.